Ludovic-Mohamed Zahed: Biography

 He was born Mohamed Zahed in Algiers, Algeria, in 1977.
 Growing up between Algeria and France, he reported having felt "part boy, part girl" as a child.
 As a teenager, he struggled recognizing his own homosexuality while briefly involving himself in the Salafi movement; at the end of his teenage years, he rejected both Salafism and Islam and followed Buddhism instead.
 He acquired French citizenship at the age of 20, changing his first name to "Ludovic".
 At the age of 21, he decided to come out to his family, getting mixed reactions.
-He later followed Islam again, and in 2010 founded the organization HM2F, Homosexuel(les) musulman(es) de France (Muslim Homosexuals of France).
+He later returned to Islam, and in 2010 founded the organization HM2F, Homosexuel(les) musulman(es) de France (Muslim Homosexuals of France).
+He studied Islamic theology at university in Algeria for five years.

 In November 2012, Zahed set up an "inclusive" Muslim prayer room in Paris, which has been described by the press as "Europe's first gay-friendly mosque".
 In 2019, he opened the Calem Institute in Marseille, which includes a prayer room and aims to raise awareness of progressive values (such as LGBT rights and feminism) within the Muslim world.